sungnga/practice/gatsby/portfolio/README.md

 - In each project pages, import the SEO component
 - Render the `<SEO />` component inside of the Layout component.
 Specify the values for title and description props

+### 20. Adding a sitemap plugin
+- Sitemap plugin generates XML sitemap, which is raw document that lists all important pages of our site.
+It helps search engines to learn about the structures of our site and crawl them as well
+- Install and configure gatsby-plugin-sitemap plugin
+  - Install: `npm i gatsby-plugin-sitemap`
+  - In gatsby-config.js file:
+    - Add the `gatsby-plugin-sitemap` to the `plugins` array
+    - In the siteMetadata object, make sure to specify a `siteUrl` property
+    - Can also add options to exclude certain sites